 Lake Lanier is a major source of water supply to the North Georgia region.
 Many communities surrounding Lake Lanier rely on it for both discharge of treated effluent as well as their sourcewater for drinking purposes.
-This practice, known as indirect potable reuse or reservoir augmentation, provides a sustainable water supply solution for the region’s growing population.
+This practice provides a sustainable water supply solution for the region’s growing population.

-In response to this identified need, The Water Tower is leading the effort in partnership with Gwinnett County Department of Water Resources to create a forum through which stakeholders and technical researchers will work together to develop a Lake Lanier Watershed Five Year Research Plan.
+In response to this identified need, The Water Tower led an effort in partnership with Gwinnett County Department of Water Resources to create a forum through which stakeholders and technical researchers worked together to develop a Lake Lanier Watershed Five Year Research Plan.

-Stakeholder Committees, consisting of utilities and other organizations with an interest in the Lake Lanier Watershed, will be virtually convened to gain their input on challenges and questions they are facing in the watershed.
-The identified challenges will then be translated into actionable applied research projects by technical experts in the field.
-These experts form the Technical Advisory Committee.
+Stakeholder Committees, consisting of utilities and other organizations with an interest in the Lake Lanier Watershed, were virtually convened to gain input on challenges and questions they are facing in the watershed.
+The identified challenges were translated into actionable applied research projects by the Technical Advisory Committee, which includes technical and scientific experts in the water field.

-This project is being funded in part by Gwinnett County's Department of Water Resources.
+This project was funded by Gwinnett County Department of Water Resources.
 Thank you to our terrific collaborative team of individuals from The Water Tower, Gwinnett DWR, Constantine Engineering, and Carollo Engineers.

 The Water Tower/Gwinnett County Department of Water Resources

-To learn more about this project and The Water Tower's research activities, contact firstname.lastname@example.org.
+To learn more about this effort and The Water Tower's research activities, contact Kristan VandenHeuvel at firstname.lastname@example.org.